Estimating Fiscal Multipliers by Combining Statistical Identification with Potentially Endogenous Proxies: Estimating fiscal multipliers

-In summary, our findings reveal that the fiscal proxy used by \citet{mertens2014reconciliation} and the non-fiscal proxy used by \citet{caldara2017analytics} do not fulfill the crucial exogeneity assumption which leads to biased estimates.
-In particular, the negative correlation between the tax proxy and the output shock induces an upward bias in the estimated tax multiplier by \citet{mertens2014reconciliation}.
-In addition, the negative correlation between the TFP proxy and the government spending shock leads to an upward bias in the estimated government spending multiplier by \citet{caldara2017analytics}.
-Our proposed non-Gaussian proxy weighting model accounts for these correlations between instruments and structural shocks and therefore leads to a smaller tax multiplier compared to \citet{mertens2014reconciliation} and a smaller government spending multiplier compared to \citet{caldara2017analytics}.
+Our findings on the endogeneity of the tax proxy align with \cite{bruns2024testing}, who develop a proxy exogeneity test based on the idea that if a proxy $z_t$ is exogenous, any function of it, i.e. $z_t^2$, should also be exogenous.
+This yields an overidentified system, allowing for a J-test of proxy exogeneity.
+Applying this test, \cite{bruns2024testing} find evidence of endogeneity in the tax proxy, but no such issues for the government spending proxy, consistent with our results.
+However, because the output proxy lacks skewness, $z_t^2$ becomes irrelevant, rendering the J-test powerless to detect its endogeneity.
+In contrast, our identification strategy based on the assumption of independent shocks does not suffer from this limitation.
+Indeed, we find indications of endogeneity in the output proxy as well, though the evidence is substantially weaker than for the tax proxy.

-To further highlight the implied differences across identification strategies, in the Appendix we show the times series for the estimated structural shocks.
-While the estimated shocks share a similar pattern for most periods, there are some discrepancies worth mentioning.
+To further highlight the implied differences across identification strategies, in the Online Appendix we show the times series for the estimated structural shocks.
+Although the estimated shocks share a similar pattern for most periods, there are some discrepancies worth mentioning.
 In general, we find that the fiscal proxy VAR approach shows the tendency to interpret positive output shocks as negative tax shocks, and vice versa.
 As a consequence, by taking this shortcoming of the fiscal proxy into account, our non-Gaussian proxy weighting approach leads to a much smaller tax multiplier compared to the standard fiscal proxy identification strategy.
+We further highlight some episodes in which the non-fiscal proxy model and the non-Gaussian proxy weighting model differ in the sequence identified output and government shocks.
 We explain in detail why we think that the identified shock of our proposed non-Gaussian proxy weighting model fits better to the historical narrative.